-a.
-ENG176 English Composition I\ or ENG135 Writing for the Workplace b.
-COM131 Speech Communications or COM231 Public Speaking a.
-MTH 126 Tech Math II\ or higher a.
-BUS177/SOC178 Human Relations or one course of at least three credit hours from one of the following disciplines: Sociology, political science, psychology, social sciences, or economics
+- a.
+ENG176 English Composition I or ENG135 Writing for the Workplace - b.
+COM130 Communication for the Workplace or COM131 Speech Communications or COM276 Public Speaking a.
+MTH 126 Technical Math or higher a.
+BUS177/SOC178 Human Relations or one course of at least three credit hours from one of the following disciplines: Sociology, Political Science, Psychology, Social Sciences, or Economics a.
+HPR101 Concepts of Physical Health 2 cr. hrs.